-The most important step, in this test, is to disconnect the Battery’s Negative Terminal only.
+The most important step, in this test, is to disconnect the battery negative (-) terminal only.
 Do not proceed to the next steps till you do this first.

-Once the Negative Battery Cable is disconnected from the Battery, set your Multimeter in Ohms mode.
+Once the battery negative (-) cable is disconnected from the battery, set your multimeter in Ohms mode.

-Place the RED Multimeter Lead on this stud.
+Place the red multimeter test lead on this stud.

-Now, place the BLACK Multimeter lead on the Battery Positive Terminal (at the Battery).
+Now, place the black multimeter test lead on the battery positive (+) terminal (at the battery).

-CASE 1: Your Multimeter registered .5 Ohms: This result indicates that the Inline Fusible Link is OK and not blown.
+CASE 1: Your multimeter registered 0.5 Ohms.
+This result indicates that the Inline Fusible Link is OK and not blown.

-So far, it's looking like the Alternator is BAD.
+So far, it's looking like the alternator is bad.
 The last test to make sure it is is also a very simple test and it involves checking a fuse only.
-For this test, go to ALTERNATOR TEST 3.
+For this test, go to: ALTERNATOR TEST 3: Checking The Alternator Fuse.

-CASE 2: Your Multimeter DID NOT register .5 Ohms, it registered OL: This result tells you that the Inline Fusible Link is blown.
+CASE 2: Your multimeter DID NOT register 0.5 Ohms, it registered OL.
+This result tells you that the Inline Fusible Link is blown.

 Now, one thing to keep in mind, is that an Inline Fusible Link doesn't get blown for no apparent reason.
 You'll need to do some investigating to see why it did get blown.

-Reconnect the Negative Battery Cable, that you disconnected in ALTERNATOR TEST 2.
+Reconnect the battery negative (-) cable, that you disconnected in ALTERNATOR TEST 2.